nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 4a.
-User does not confirm edit
+User cancels edit

     * 4a1.
 System display a message indicating that the edit was canceled.